shokiami/bigfoot/README.txt

 When entering the material composition, the program will keep prompting you for a material until the total fraction you have given is 1.
 For a list of all possible materials, you can type help when it asks for a material.

-When you are done entering the data, it should print out the total emmissions, with a breakdown of what contributed.
+When you are done entering the data, it should print out the total emissions, with a breakdown of what contributed.
-The results are in kg of CO2 equivalents, which means that the emmissions from this product have a warming potential of that many kg CO2.
+The results are in kg of CO2 equivalents, which means that the emissions from this product have a warming potential of that many kg CO2.
-This is because some greenhouse gasses have higher warming potentials, so this is a way to account for all emmissions.
+This is because some greenhouse gasses have higher warming potentials, so this is a way to account for all emissions.

 To use the input table method, you will need to create a csv table with the product information.